drowe67/freedv-gui/USER_MANUAL.md

     * Remove 2400B mode from the UI.
 (PR #479)
     * Remove rarely-used "Record File - From Modulator" and "Play File - Mic In" menu options.
 (PR #493)

+*Note: Official Windows releases are now signed using Software Freedom Conservancy's code certificate.
+To validate that the installers and binary files are properly signed, right-click on the file, choose Properties and go to the 'Digital Signatures' tab.*

 ## V1.8.12 July 2023

 1. Bugfixes: